-Create Gloucestershire (CG) is made up of over 180 members and associate members from across the arts and cultural sector; together with a range of strategic partners from across different sectors we think, research, test and share ideas to encourage arts to become “everyday” in Gloucestershire
+Create Gloucestershire (CG) is made up of a 600+ strong, and growing, network from across the arts and cultural sector; together with a range of strategic partners from across different sectors we think, research, test and share ideas to encourage arts to become “everyday” in Gloucestershire

 Our long-term goals are articulated in a Manifesto, which you can view here.
 It is the first arts development strategy in Gloucestershire led by and for practitioners.